-The overriding imperative of the NWRS is that the nation's water resources are an indivisible national asset to be managed in an equitable, sustainable, socially, economically and environmentally optimal manner for the benefit of society.
-Furthermore, The Minister, DG, organs and WMI, must give effect to the NWRS when exercising any power or duty under the Act.
+The overriding imperative of the NWRS2 is that the nation's water resources are an indivisible national asset to be managed in an equitable, sustainable, socially, economically and environmentally optimal manner for the benefit of society.
+Furthermore, The Minister, DG, organs and WMI, must give effect to the NWRS2 when exercising any power or duty under the Act.
+There are 19 water management areas designated in terms of the NWRS2.